AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 For `biophysical` models defined according to the *bmtk* (see above).

 For `biophysical` models defined according to the *hoc* (see above).

-#### Nodes - Enum datatypes

-It is often the case that string attributes have a limited number of possible values (for instance, `model_type`, or cell morphological type).
-For space efficiency, it is better to represent these attributes with *enumerations*, i.e. data types consisting of a limited set of named integer values.
-However, Enum Datatypes offered by HDF5 impose a limit on the total number of possible values due to [64K limit on object header](https://support.hdfgroup.org/HDF5/hdf5-quest.html).
-To work around this limitation, SONATA nodes/edges HDF5 files may use *explicit enumerations*.
-Each attribute `/<population>/<group>/X` with integer datatype may have a corresponding attribute `/<population>/<group>/@library/X` with a limited set of string values.
-The group `@library` is reserved for this purpose.

 #### <a name="neuron_networks_edges">Representing Edges